fgrehm/blog/content/blog/2017-12-08-adventures-in-serverless-land-to-support-a-fight-against-corruption.md

 Finally, my main recommendation to people trying out serverless architectures for the first time is to embrace eXtreme Programming's baby steps and don't go too far with "Works in my machine." :)

+---

+_Many thanks to some fellow coworkers and Serenata de Amor core team members for reading drafts of this post and for giving me their feedback!
+A special thanks goes out to Aaron Moncivaiz for fixing my broken english :)_